Accountant Audit Clerk Resume

-- Data entry and preparation of batches for various process such as sorting of items, organizing in alphabetical order, and running checks and verifications
+- Data entry and preparation of batches for various processes such as sorting of items, organizing in alphabetical order, and running checks and verifications

-- Whipping up necessary documents such as travel and personnel papers
+- Whipping up necessary documents such as travel and personal papers

 - Settle differences between several expenditure documents to source papers